How do EvoMotion EvoTech 350L vs. Zero 9 stack up?

 Disc brakes have the best braking power, give excellent control and perform well in all conditions, although they do require maintenance, and are usually the most expensive.
 Foot brakes are lightweight, simple, and require no maintenance, but tend to perform poorly when compared to other types, are slower to activate and need a specific riding position.
 Drum brakes are also low maintenance, and better performing, particularly in wet conditions, but are heavier and complicated to disassemble.

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-EvoMotion EvoTech 350L has Foot breaks, and Zero 9 has Disc breaks.
+EvoMotion EvoTech 350L has Foot brakes, and Zero 9 has Disc brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 EvoMotion EvoTech 350L has Solid and Zero 9 has Pneumatic.

 Suspension can also help achieve a smoother ride, and although not all electric scooters come with suspension, many models come with front or rear suspension, or both.
 EvoMotion EvoTech 350L has Both, and Zero 9 has Both, making both fairly comfy rides.